johnodon/retromoonlight/README.md

 ## Credits ##

+Thanks to [Jowl Ghill](https://github.com/joelghill/retromoonlight) for the original code.
 A huge thank you to [TechWizTime](https://github.com/TechWizTime) for his work in creating the install and setup script for moonlight in RetroPie.
 I am building on his work and could not have developed this without following his example!